-The piriformis syndrome can be a bane for many athletes, particularly among those who perform endurance sports.
+The piriformis syndrome can be a bane for many athletes, particularly among those who perform endurance sports like marathoners, road cyclists, and rowers.
 Competitive distance runners keep a strict training schedule and are notorious for being able to rattle off their mileage for the day, week, and even year-to-date.
 Most have learned to create time in their busy running schedule for strength training, foam rolling, sleeping, and meal preparation.

 Piriformis syndrome was first described by Yeoman nearly 100 years ago.
-The cardinal features of the condition have long included: pain that worsens with bending or lifting and is relieved by traction; a palpable tube-like mass over the piriformis muscle; positive piriformis test; and pain with prolonged sitting.
+W. Yeoman was a British physician and the president of the Royal Society of Medicine who wrote extensively on contemporary medicine in the early 1900s.
+The main features of the condition have long included: pain that worsens with bending or lifting and is relieved by traction; a palpable tube-like mass over the piriformis muscle; positive piriformis test; and pain with prolonged sitting.

 Over time, a host of non-specific symptoms have been associated with piriformis syndrome, which make it a challenge for clinicians to diagnose.
 Some researchers have also challenged the findings and ideas of Yeoman about the nature of piriformis syndrome.

 Since the dawn of this diagnosis, it has been hidden under the veil of other common low back related conditions.
 This is easy to believe considering the incidence of low back pain has long been high and is only getting higher.

 Freburger et al. studied the increased prevalence in low back pain from 1992 to 2006 and found that more than 80 percent of adults will experience at least one episode of disabling low back pain during their lifetime.